-Think about all the followers you have on these platforms.
+Think about all of the followers that you have on these platforms.
 Target them before the release.
-Promote the release date hard.
+Promote the release day hard.
 Even after the book is written, keep up your social media marketing strategy to get more downloads.

 You can try to work with social media influencers on these platforms as well.